robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 programming skills grow they will have more and more exposure to the post-processed code, its style and proper syntax.
-This is simply the best way to learn rather than having every single JavaScript Wart and best practiced spelled out in class or by reading a book.
+This is simply the best way to learn rather than having every single JavaScript Wart and best practice spelled out in class or by reading a book.
 Students are encouraged to think, "what would the CoffeeScript compiler do".